technologic27/yelp-reviews/README.md

 4. F1 Score:  ~ 80%

-Deep-dive Analysis of Model, Feature Importance
+Deep-dive Analysis of model and feature importance
 ---
 Results of the model are in the notebooks directory.
-1. `notebooks/model_evaluation.ipynb`
+`notebooks/model_evaluation.ipynb`

 Visualisation of Business Metrics for decision making
 ---
-1. `notebooks/visualisations.ipynb`
+`notebooks/visualisations.ipynb`

-Script to push data MySQL database
+MySQL database connector
 ---
-Clients to MySQL database
-1. `clients/`
+`clients/`

 SQL queries to create schema, push data into the DB and generate metrics
 ---
-1. `sql_scripts/`
+`sql_scripts/`

 Data Details